eudoxia0/eudoxia0.github.io/article/_posts/2023-04-16-my-experience-bupropion.md

     - dose-dependent
       - sustained and extended release formulations have less risk because the peak of the curve is flatter
       - link to a paper

-# Pharmacology

-- pharmacology
-  - NDRI
-  - clinical guidelines
-    - increasing effectiveness
-    - decreasing safety
-    - because of how the monoamine system works
-  - extended release forms
-    - Australia only has SR
-    - SR twice daily is more powerful than SR once daily
-    - takes time to reach steady state
-    - the thing though is you have to take them 8h apart
-      - that causes insomnia
-      - in aus unfortunately you only have the SR version

 # See Also